Does Hyssop Spread? Companion Plants, Uses & Safety

 Truth be told, I don’t reach for hyssop often in the kitchen, but it’s got a place.
 The leaves and flowers have a minty, slightly bitter flavor that works well in small amounts.
 Some folks use it to infuse honey or vinegar, flavor liqueurs, or even add a little something extra to roasted meats.

 Think of it as a more rugged, herbal cousin to mint and thyme.
+Try a hyssop-infused honey or a light splash in vinegar for dressings—a little goes a long way.

 It’s Low-Maintenance and Pretty, Too